Giogazz/interview-test-aiengineer-2025/report/Report.md

 - Number of uniques values for each column;
 - If any file has been renamed with a commit (e.g. different filenames between 'old_file' and 'new_file' columns);

-I decide to drop some columns to start with an easy scenario to get a baseline model.
+I decide to drop some columns to start with an easy scenario and to get a baseline model.
 Columns 'old_file' and 'new_file' were identical so, I use just one of the two.
 The 'new_author' column has been selected instead of  the 'old_author' column because I find more informative who is making the commit instead of who was the last person that changed the file.